CERTCC/SSVC/docs/howto/supplier_tree.md

 !!! tip inline end "Independently Fixable Vulnerabilities"

-    Without belaboring the point, these methods are similar to how CVE Numbering Authorities discern “independently fixable vulnerabilities” [@mitre2020cna].
+    Without belaboring the point, these methods are similar to how [CVE Numbering Authorities](https://www.cve.org/ResourcesSupport/AllResources/CNARules#section_7_assignment_rules) discern “independently fixable vulnerabilities”.

-    We also note that SBOM[@manion2019sbom] seems well-placed to aid in that resolution process for the third-party library scenarios.
+    We also note that [Software Bill of Materials](https://www.cisa.gov/sbom) (SBOM) seems well-placed to aid in that resolution process for the third-party library scenarios.

 - recognize, on further investigation of the initial report, that additional versions of the product are affected
 - discover that other products are affected due to code sharing or programmer error consistent across products
 - receive reports of vulnerabilities in third party libraries they utilize in one or more of their products
 - receive fix bundles for third party libraries used in one or more of their products (where a fix bundle might resolve multiple vulnerabilities or add new features)

 In the end, Suppliers provide remediations and/or mitigations for affected products.
 A supplier-provided remediation is usually a software update which contains fixes for multiple vulnerabilities and, often, new or improved features.
-Supplier output is relevant because it will become input to Deployers.
+Supplier output is relevant because it will become input to [Deployers](deployer_tree.md).
 SSVC focuses only on the remediation in this case; a set of remediations for multiple vulnerabilities is a fix bundle.
 Suppliers may also produce mitigations, such as recommended configuration changes, to limit the impact of a vulnerability.

-## Supplier Decision Model
+## Supplier Decision Outcomes

 At a basic level, the decision at a software development organization is whether to issue a work order and what resources to expend to remediate a vulnerability in the organization’s software.
 Prioritization is required because, at least in the current history of software engineering, the effort to patch all known vulnerabilities will exceed available resources.
 The organization considers several other factors to build the patch; refactoring a large portion of the code base may be necessary for some patches, while others require relatively small changes.
 We focus only on the priority of building the patch, and we consider four categories of priority, as outlined in the table below.

 !!! note "Patch Supplier Priority"

     | Supplier Priority | Description |
     | :---              | :----------  |
     | Defer              | Do not work on the patch at present. |